Aju-GitHub/User_Sentiment_Analysis/README.md

 **Rights and Usage:**

-All reports, documentation, and related artifacts are the intellectual property of the owner of this repository.
+All reports, documentation, and related artifacts are the intellectual property of Ajmal M S.

 Shared resources are provided solely as a record of my involvement, competencies, and learning outcomes.